nlscott/ruby-dust-syntax/README.md

 # ruby-dust-syntax theme

-A dark purple them for ruby.
+A dark purple atom theme for ruby.

 ![A screenshot of your theme](https://github.com/nlscott/ruby-dust-syntax/blob/master/ruby_dust.png)